-Additionally, it is recommended that students have taken Calculus 3 and probability: APPM 3570, STAT 3100, MATH 3510, ECEN 3810 or similar.
+Additionally, it is recommended that students have taken Calculus 3: APPM 2350, MATH 2400 or similar and probability: APPM 3570, STAT 3100, MATH 3510, ECEN 3810 or similar.
+Finally, PHYS 2130 is recommended as a preparatory subject for the minor.
 A grade of C- or better is required in all prerequisite courses.

 This minor requires a minimum of 18 credit hours.

 A cumulative GPA of 2.000 or better is required for courses used to satisfy the requirements of this minor.
 Each individual course that is counted toward this minor must be passed with a grade of D- or better (note that a C- or better grade is required in all prerequisite courses).

 Within the Quantum Engineering minor there is a theory and experimental track.
 It will consist of a set of required core courses and a selection of electives, as follows.